• Home

 Freezer

-If you’ve already made the soup with tortellini and have leftovers you want to freeze, it’ll still taste fine — just expect softer pasta after thawing.
+If you have already made the soup with tortellini and have leftovers you want to freeze, it will still taste fine.
+You will just have to expect softer pasta once it thaws.
 It’s not ruined, just a different texture.

 Make-Ahead